okaufmann/laravel-elixir-typescript/README.md

 ```

 ### tsconfig.json
-The project file is also supported.
-Just put your file into the typescript asset folder and the pluging will automatically use it.
+Just put `tsconfig.json` into the root folder (where your gulpfile.js lives) and the plugin will automatically use it.

 ## Parameters